-Professor, Co-Director for the Center for Parenting (C4P)
+Professor, Co-Director of the Center for Parenting (C4P)

 Stolz is centrally interested in parenting.
 Within this broad arena she has (a) studied fathering and sought to add clarity to the role of parent gender in parenting research and (b) pursued both traditional research and engaged scholarship to advance the field of parenting education.
 Most recently, she turned her attention to the intersection of these two interests – fathering education.
 To that end, she developed and is implementing the federally-funded “Tennessee Dads” project to equip family professionals statewide with a curriculum to improve fathering engagement with home visiting services.